puppetlabs/puppetdb/documentation/configure.markdown

 This setting sets the maximum frame size for persisted activemq messages supplied in bytes.
 Default value is 209715200 (i.e 200 MB).

+### `reject-large-commands`

+This is a boolean that enables rejecting (returning an HTTP 413 error) commands that are too large to process.
+An example of this would be a catalog that is too large and would cause PuppetDB to run out of memory.
+This setting can be used along with `max-command-size`.

+This setting is false by default.

+### `max-command-size`

+This is a floating point number that specifies (in megabytes) which commands are "too large" to process by PuppetDB.
+By default this setting is a fraction of the total heap space but can be specified manually for users that want to support larger catalog sizes.
+This setting has no affect when `reject-large-commands` is set to false.

 `[jetty]` (HTTP) Settings
 -----